kimimaula/portfolio_be_v3/readme.md

 8. Fix file names as previously changed Models folder
 9. Updated events and news with ref to user
 10. Added routes for admins to add news and events

+changelog v01..4 23/3/2023

+1. Added 3 api for users to generate otp, verify otp and change password
+2. Send isAdmin when user login
+3. Fix aggregate when combining reviews data
+4. Added routes to edit reviews
+5. Added published and draft status for reviews
+6. added 3 api for users to generate otp, verify otp and change password
+7. Integrate email server in sendinblue for OTP in email